 The window alcove at the end of the second-storey hall was first used as a chapel and then as a sewing room.
 A large kitchen with pantry and summer kitchen were in the east wing, with three bedrooms above for the hired help.
 A stone outdoor oven (now buried) was built on the south side of this wing and a stone coach-house was attached to the rear of the kitchen.

 Some of the second generation of Phelans moved to Nebraska; two sons became medical doctors and one was a successful railroad builder under the great J.J.
 Hill.
 John Jr., the second son, remained on the estate.
 The property remained in the Phelan family until 1955 when it was bought as a country retreat and named “Strathmere” by Alex and Eleanor Sim.
 It came to be modeled on a European folk school, where city dwellers could escape from the stresses of urban life to work on their personal growth and development.
 In 1957 the Sims moved the one-room schoolhouse known as Phelan’s School S.S.No.
 11 onto the property and used it, subsequently, as the location for a non-profit drama school, “The Valley School of the Arts,” and for a summer day camp.

-In 1978 Dr. Walter Baker of the University of Ottawa, his wife Barbara, and their daughters Liz and Mary, purchased Strathmere and 200 acres of the original farm, for use as a management training and development centre, a summer camp, and a wedding and special events facility.
+In 1978 Dr. Walter Baker of the University of Ottawa, his wife Barbara, and their daughters Liz and Mary, purchased Strathmere and 200 acres of the original farm, for use as a management training and development centre, a wedding and special events facility, and more recently, a spa and wellness retreat.
 It remains a family enterprise today.